Probely/farcaster-onprem-agent/README.md

 This document will guide you through the installation of the Farcaster Agent.

-The Farcaster Agent connects Probely to your on-premises network, using an encrypted WireGuard tunnel, allowing Probely to scan your internal applications.
+The Farcaster Agent connects Probely to your on-premises network using an encrypted WireGuard tunnel, allowing Probely to scan your internal applications.

 The Agent is open-source, and the code is freely available on the official